phaze7r/geospatial-tagging-thesis/CHECKLIST.md

 Definition of Done: Clear criteria for completion.

-This checklist ensures I stay on track and complete both the methodology and thesis writing within 4 weeks.
-I will update it daily and commit progress to your GitHub repo.
+This checklist ensures you stay on track and complete both the methodology and thesis writing within 4 weeks.
+Update it daily and commit progress to your GitHub repo.